bozsahin/ccglab/README.md

 # ccglab
 Combinatory Categorial Grammar (CCG): All combinators, common grammar format, parsing to logical form, parameter estimation for probabilistic CCG.

-<b>Have a look at the companion repos, <a href="https://github.com/bozsahin/ccglab-grammars">ccglab-grammars</a>,
-and <a href="https://github.com/bozsahin/ccglab-models">ccglab-models</a>, which contain grammars and models developed in CCGlab</b>.

 This is Common Lisp code running on linux/macos.
 If you already have an ANSI Common Lisp, it can work with it too.

 <b>There is an installer for ccglab, which I describe toward the bottom of README.
 Please read the preliminaries first to make